ShadowDSouL/SmartRecon/README.md

 41. Shodan: Search engine for Internet-connected devices

 42. CT Logs: Certificate Transparency (CT) is an Internet security standard and open-source framework for monitoring and auditing digital certificates.
 It can be used to look for additional sub-domains for a targeted organization.

-# How to use
-Step 1: Enter the target domain in the input field.

-Step 2: HOLD your CTRL and Click on any of the buttons.

-That's all.

-Note: Remember to HOLD your CTRL while you are clicking the buttons.
-It will open a new tab for each button clicked and it will not directly swap you to those tabs opened (which means you will still stay on the SmartRecon page).
-Therefore, it helps you to save a lot of time from swapping the pages between SmartRecon and those opened new tabs when you still have other buttons want to click.